 - Frame the process for students.
 Students should understand that you are checking in on their experience of the course thus far, that you value their feedback, and that you will use it as you plan the rest of the semester.
 They should also be reassured that their feedback will remain anonymous.

 - Collect it.
 While some of the techniques we suggest for collecting Ongoing Feedback (e.g. minute papers at the end of class) can be used to collect early or midterm feedback, you may want to make use of a more thorough feedback form.
-Beginning in Fall 2021, Harvard’s course evaluation system is ready to collect feedback from students at mid-semester.
-See the Office of Undergraduate Education’s website for more information.
+Faculty course heads can sign up their course to participate in mid-semester feedback using Harvard’s course evaluation system; see the Office of Undergraduate Education’s website for more information.
 Additionally, Harvard offers instructors a number of online options, like the "ungraded quizzes" pre-loaded into your Canvas site, Qualtrics, or Google Forms.
 You might also consider using paper forms in-class.
 At the top of this page you will find a handful of sample forms which you should feel free to customize for your own purposes.

 - Process it.
 Whether you sit down with a member of Bok's senior staff, a Pedagogy Fellow, a mentor, or a peer, we recommend that you share your feedback with someone whom you trust to keep it in perspective.
 It is easy to fixate on one outlier comment, particularly a negative one.
 In their book Thanks for the Feedback, Doug Stone and Sheila Heen highlight three "triggers" that may keep us from learning from a piece of feedback: (1) truth ("this feedback is simply wrong"), (2) relationship ("whether or not it's true, I can't hear this feedback from you"), and (3) identity ("I'm not that kind of person").
 An interlocutor can help you see past these triggers and discover patterns that your emotional response to the feedback can obscure.